 Hiccup shrugged and joined his cousin at the end of the cliff.
-They looked at each other awkwardly before Snotlout gingerly grabbed the boy's wrist, nearly knocking the smaller and more fishbone like teen over.
+They looked at each other awkwardly before Snotlout gingerly grabbed the boy's wrist, nearly knocking the smaller and more fishbone-like teen over.

-"Geez, stand up!"
+"Good grief, stand up!"
 Snotlout said disgustedly as he yanked Hiccup's arm up, hoping that the rest of him would follow.
 The four blondes opposite them watched them impatiently.
 Hiccup gulped as he straightened himself up.
 If he didn't hurry, they'd start beating each other up.
 As usual.

 "Okay, so who are we sending over here?"
 Hiccup whispered.
-Snot thought about that for a moment (he probably needs to get the question through his thick skull, thought Hiccup to himself) before answering back quietly, which was a rare thing for Snotlout to do, "Astrid."
+Snot thought about that for a moment (He probably needs to get the question through his thick skull, thought Hiccup to himself) before answering back quietly, which was a rare thing for Snotlout to do, "Astrid."